What are the Best Supplements for Menopause - Stella

 Why do people use it?
 Like red clover, soy is a good source of isoflavones – also known as plant oestrogens.
 As isoflavones have a similar structure to human oestrogens, they are thought to ease menopausal symptoms.

 Does the science back this up?
-There have been a number of studies into the use of soy isoflavones for menopause although the jury is still out.
-While a 2013 Cochrane review found no benefit, another systematic review did find an improvement in the frequency and severity of hot flushes.
+There have been a number of studies into the use of soy isoflavones for menopause, although the jury is still out.
+While a 2013 review found no benefit, other systematic reviews have found improvements in hot flushes.
+The evidence is inconsistent and part of the problem is that it’s very difficult to gather evidence on the effects of soy as doses and types of isoflavone vary widely.

 Flax seeds